FYSS5120 Efficient Numerical Programming

 - A recent Python (3.6 or newer, install NumPy, Scipy etc.)

-- A recent C++ compiler, GSL and armadillo libraries.
+- To try out the C++ codes, a recent C++ compiler, GSL and armadillo libraries.

 - python/3.10.6